Kractero/hare/src/lib/posts/containerless.md

 **Is containerless slower or faster?**

-Despite an extra click per puppet (to switch, which ironically actually sends more requests to NationStates), some have noticed that containerless may actually be faster - here are some reasons that may be the case.
+Your mileage may vary, and it's still too early to say for sure.
+Despite an extra click per puppet to switch (which ironically actually sends more requests to NationStates), some have noticed that containerless may actually be faster - here are some reasons that may be the case.

 1. The nature of containers is that they are isolated.
 The cookies, cache, browser storage are all isolated and must be loaded and dumped whenever a container is opened and closed.
 This can lead to a decrease in performance.